vitorestevam/GML-Behavior-Tree/readme.md

 <div align="left" />

-# GML Behaviour Tree
+# GML Behavior Tree

-The classic Behaviour Tree to GMS 2.3+
+The classic Behavior Tree to GMS 2.3+

-if you don't know what you're doing here or need to learn what is a Behaviour Tree, you can see it on our [references](#references)
+if you don't know what you're doing here or need to learn what is a Behavior Tree, you can see it on our [references](#references)

 ## How to use